 How is mitral valve prolapse tested and diagnosed?

-Medical professionals use several methods to determine if a patient has a mitral prolapse.
-The first method is auscultation, where the doctor uses a stethoscope to listen the heart during a physical examination.
+Medical professionals use numerous different methods to determine if a patient has a mitral valve prolapse.
+The first step is usually auscultation, where the doctor uses a stethoscope to listen the heart during a physical examination.

-If one has MVP or mitral regurgitation, the doctor will usually be able to feel some vibration or hear distinctive ‘clicking’ or ‘swishing’ sounds.
+If the patient has MVP or mitral regurgitation, the physician is normally able to feel some vibration or hear distinctive “clicking” or “swishing” sounds.
 This is due to the faulty valve closure and/or backflow of blood into the left atrium.
-This test is not always conclusive, though, and the physician may not hear or feel anything while examining a person who has the condition.
+This test is not always conclusive, though, and the doctor may not hear or feel anything during the exam.

 Which mitral valve prolapse tests are used to diagnose MVP?